-NOAA is committed to continual improvement of the grants process and accelerating the award of financial assistance to qualified recipients.
-In order to fulfill these responsibilities, this solicitation announces that approximately \$300,000 may be available in FY2005, although an award amount will be determined by the proposals and available funds.
+NOAA is committed to continual improvement of the grants process and to accelerating the award of financial assistance to qualified recipients.
+In order to fulfill these responsibilities, this solicitation announces that up to \$300,000 may be available in

+FY2006, although the actual award amount will be determined by the proposals and available funds.
 Applicants are hereby given notice that funds have not yet been appropriated for this program.
-No more than one award is anticipated from this announcement.
+Two to four awards are anticipated from this announcement.

 There is no guarantee that sufficient funds will be available to make awards for all qualified projects.
 Publication of this notice does not oblige NOAA to award any specific project or to obligate any available funds.
-If one incurs any costs prior to receiving an award agreement signed by an authorized NOAA official, one would do so solely at one own risk of these costs not being included under the award.
+If one incurs any costs prior to receiving an award agreement signed by an authorized NOAA official, one would do so solely at one so own risk of these costs not being covered by the award.

 Statutory authority for this program is provided under 16 U.S.C.
-1456c (Technical Assistance); and 33 U.S.C.
-1442 (research program respecting possible long-range effects of pollution, overfishing, and man-induced changes of ocean ecosystems).
+1456c (Technical Assistance).